A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Introduction

+Our framework supports speech-driven talking face generation across diverse languages without requiring explicit language labels, and demonstrates effective transfer to unseen languages in our experiments.

-\textbf{Our contributions include:} \begin{itemize} \item We design a novel speech-driven face synthesis paradigm \textbf{(MuEx)} utilizing phonemes and visemes as intermediaries to bridge audiovisual modalities, overcoming multilingual TFS generalization barriers and cross-modal synchronization challenges. \item We propose the Phoneme-Viseme Alignment \textbf{(PV-Align)} mechanism to establish robust cross-modal correspondences between phonemes and visemes, thereby enabling effective zero-shot generalization to unseen languages. \item We introduce a comprehensive Multilingual Talking Face Benchmark \textbf{(MTFB)} comprising 12 languages with 95.04 hours of high-quality audiovisual content for training and evaluating multilingual TFS performance. \end{itemize}
+\textbf{Our contributions include:} \begin{itemize} \item We design a novel speech-driven face synthesis paradigm \textbf{(MuEx)} utilizing phonemes and visemes as intermediaries to bridge the gap between audio and video modalities, overcoming multilingual TFS generalization barriers and cross-modal synchronization challenges. \item We propose the Phoneme-Viseme Alignment \textbf{(PV-Align)} mechanism to establish robust cross-modal correspondences between phonemes and visemes, thereby enabling effective zero-shot generalization to unseen languages. \item We introduce a comprehensive Multilingual Talking Face Dataset \textbf{(MTFD)} comprising 12 languages with 95.04 hours of high-quality audiovisual content to train and evaluate multilingual TFS performance. \end{itemize}